DavidHo666/w4156pj/README.md

     Test in CI:
 	    All Unit tests have been included in the Github Action and will run on every push.

+## How to Run Client-Service:

+	a.
+Run this Application on IntelliJ
+	b.
+Run client-service.py in an interactive command-line window (in any compiler)
+	c.
+Run each commented method in command line to see our server's reponse to the specific client request

 ## Guidance for checking